httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

 The scheme of the target URI (Section 5.1 of {{!RFC7230}}) MUST be `https` for `wss` schemed WebSockets and `http` for `ws` schemed WebSockets.
 The remainder of the Target URI is the same as the websocket URI.
 The websocket URI is still used for proxy autoconfiguration.
+The security requirements for the HTTP/2 connection used by this specification are established by {{!RFC7540}}
+for https requests and {{!RFC8164}} for http requests.

 {{!RFC6455}} requires the use of Connection and Upgrade header fields that are not part of HTTP/2.
 They MUST NOT be included in the CONNECT